 Is alcohol permitted on Ghost Tours?

 No. Alcohol is not permitted on Ghost Tours and people who are under the influence of alcohol are not permitted on the tours.
-Visitors suspected of being incapable of completing the tour due to the affects of alcohol will be escorted back to the Visitor Centre.
+Visitors suspected of being incapable of completing the tour due to the affects of alcohol will be escorted back to the entrance of the Site.

 Are tickets refundable?